Written by: Michael Den Boer on November 23rd, 2006

 This release comes with two audio options German and English audio mixes.
 Both are presented in a Dolby Digital mono.
 Both audio mixes have some minor audio issues like hiss and distortion with the German audio track sounding just slightly better then the English audio mix.
 The only subtitles are in German and they are forced during playback on most players during the English audio mix.

-X Rated Kult’s DVD release for the 1969 version of The Nun of Monza leaves a lot to be desired with its lackluster audio/video presentation and lack of any substantial extras.
+Overall X Rated Kult’s DVD release for the 1969 version of The Nun of Monza leaves a lot to be desired with its lackluster audio / video presentation and lack of any substantial extras.
 This release is limited to only two thousand numbered copies and with no foreseeable better release on the horizon you might want to snatch this one up before this one goes out of print.